Index for FAQs

 Who can remove the block?

-It’s the responsibility of the rail operator or head contractor to remove blocks.
-Pegasus cannot remove a block unless an authorised representative from an operator or contractor requests them to do so.
+It’s the responsibility of the Rail Transport Operator to remove blocks.
+Pegasus cannot remove a block unless an authorised representative from the Rail Transport Operator requests them to do so.

 Who can remove a suspension?

-It’s the responsibility of the rail operator or head contractor to remove role suspensions.
+It’s the responsibility of the rail operator or principal contractor to remove role suspensions.
 Pegasus cannot remove a suspension unless an authorised representative from an operator or contractor requests them to do so.

 In the first instance, cardholders should contact the site that suspended their role so any requirements or incidents can be resolved.
 This may require going directly to the operator or contractor who manages the site at which your role was suspended.

 If you aren’t sure at what level you are blocked, you may call Pegasus on 1300 777 245.
 Please remember that Pegasus cannot tell you why you have been blocked; only the operator that has placed the block will have those details.